How to Build a Creative Strategy That Works (+Template)

 • Outlining your timeline and success metrics

-Creative strategy is the best way to ensure your product aligns with your expectations.
-The creative strategy statement serves two essential functions.
-Firstly, it provides you with a clear direction for how to move forward with a project.
+In relation to that, your creative strategy statement serves two essential functions.
+First, it provides you with a clear direction for how to move forward with a project.
 Secondly, it helps them understand who they are creating deliverables for, ensuring they target the right audience.

 Why is creative strategy important?